segmentio/segment-docs/src/connections/destinations/catalog/actions-intercom-cloud/index.md

 {% include content/plan-grid.md name="actions" %}

-Intercom is a customer communications platform.
-It shows you who is using your product and makes it easy to personally communicate with your users with targeted content, behavior-driven messages, and conversational support.
+Intercom is a customer communications platform that shows you who is using your product.
+Intercom allows you to personally communicate with your users with targeted content, behavior-driven messages, and conversational support.

 When you use the Intercom Cloud Mode (Actions) destination, Segment will send your data to [Intercom's REST API](https://developers.intercom.com/building-apps/docs/rest-apis){:target="_blank"}.